ChristoferVilander/animated-submit-buttons/README.md

 # animated-submit-buttons
 Two buttons which changes message when you click on them.

-This demo was created 4 years ago and back then it worked fine in all major browsers.
+Link to a demo: https://codepen.io/c_vilander/full/dDJBH